 Simple English definitions for legal terms

-Read a random definition: solicitation of chastity
+Read a random definition: prove up

 The Model Marriage and Divorce Act is a law that was created in 1970 to help make marriage and divorce laws more similar across different states.
 It defines what marriage and divorce mean and was changed in 1973 to make "irreconcilable differences" the only reason for divorce.
 Even though only a few states have fully adopted this law, it has still had a big impact on marriage and divorce laws in all states.